 Hello and Welcome!

-I’m Mae, I’m the author, cook and photographer behind Food with Mae (not to mention graphic designer, food stylist, web developer, glamourous model, I’m practically a one-woman band!).
+I’m Mae, I’m the author, cook and photographer behind Food with Mae.

 What started as a coping mechanism turned into an obsession.
 Before Food with Mae, I created Pepe’s Kitchen in 2011.
 PK was created after my father ‘Pepe’ died.
-He was the one who taught me how to cook, hence why I named it after him.
+He was the one who taught me how to cook, hence why I named my business after him.
 It was a small catering business; a monthly Supperclub and I was posting Recipes on my blog too.
-Serving both private and corporate clients including the Philippine Embassy, Don Papa Rum events in London and Popup Residencies at ‘Sun and 13 Cantons’ in Soho and ‘Trailer Happiness’ in Portobello Rd.
+Serving Filipino Food to both private and corporate clients including the Philippine Embassy, Don Papa Rum events in London and Popup Residencies at ‘Sun and 13 Cantons’ in Soho and ‘Trailer Happiness’ in Portobello Rd.

-Comforting Filipino dishes are the ones that hugs you from inside out.
+Comforting Filipino dishes that hugs you from inside out.